enriquegrodrigo/spark-crowd/sphinx/package/other.rst

   | binary4                | X     | X     |  0.974  | 2407 | 1158 |   X   |   X   |    X    | 1529 | 823  |
   +------------------------+-------+-------+---------+------+------+-------+-------+---------+------+------+

-A thing to notice regarding the last execution of this algorithm is that at large scale, the performance of the algorithm seems to degrade.
-This may be due to the ammount of parameters the algorithm needs to estimate (for the difficulty, one for every example).
-A way to improve the estimation goes through decrease the learning rate, which makes the algorithm slower, as it needs a lot more iterations to obtain a good solution.
+Note that the performance of GLAD algorithm seems to degrade in the bigger datasets.
+This may be due to the ammount of parameters the algorithm needs to estimate.
+A way to improve the estimation goes through decreasing the learning rate, which makes the algorithm slower, as it needs a lot more iterations to obtain a good solution.
 This makes the algorithm unsuitable for several big data contexts.
-To tackle this kind of problems, we developed and enhancement, CGlad, recently published and which is included in the package (See the last section of this page for results of other methods in the package, as well as this enhancement)
+To tackle this kind of problems, we developed and enhancement, CGLAD, which is included in this package  (See the last section of this page for results of other methods in the package, as well as this enhancement).

 Next we analize methods that are able to learn from continuous target variables: MajorityVoting (mean), CATD and PM (with mean initialization).
 We show the results in terms of MAE (Mean absolute error) and time (in seconds).
-The results for MajorityVoting and CATD can be found below in the table below.
+The results for MajorityVoting and CATD can be found in the table below.

 .. table:: Comparative with Truth inference in Crowdsourcing package on continuous target variables